Github-Amity/JavaBasics1/README.md

 Hint: You can use the Math.pow() function by importing the Math module, by adding ``import java.util.*`` line at the beginning of your file.

 ## Instructions
 - Copy the code from the project file [BMICalculator.java](https://github.com/Github-Amity/JavaBasics1/blob/main/BMICalculator.java) and paste it in an online java compiler.
 Change the class name and its references to "Main" to match the file name of the online compiler.
+Watch [this](https://youtu.be/xgyo7UsfKZo) tutorial if you're using an online compiler for the project.
 Instead, if you have a code editor and Java installed on your system, download the code (ZIP file).
 Watch [this](https://screenrec.com/share/oM6FZ9VsIW) to learn how to do that.
 Instead, if you have git installed, you can [clone the repository](https://screenrec.com/share/mYGUsDTH9F).
 - There are three blocks of code you need to add.
 The instructions for the code you need to write are given with 🔴 emoji and the areas are marked with ⬇️⬆️ emojis.
 Do NOT write anything outside these areas.